This walkthrough offers guidance and advice on best practice for creating and launching an experiment in Gorilla.

 The pilot ID can also be useful when you want feedback from your whole lab.
 You can send out the link and each person can use their name.

-Remember to set a Recrutiment Target.
+Remember to set a Recruitment Target.

-Learn more about the different Recruitment Policies here
+Learn more about the different Recruitment Policies.

-Learn more about your Metrics here
+Learn more about your Metrics.

 Once your colleagues or friends have tested your experiment, download the metrics from the Data Tab and check that you have everything you need to run your analysis.
+We have guides on how to understand your data, or if your metrics don't look as you expect.

 Congratulations - You’re now ready to launch your experiment online!
 Maybe.